heinemannj/Hydraulic-Balancing/README.md

 ![image](https://github.com/heinemannj/Hydraulic-Balancing/assets/3251642/938bd45e-c12c-4ef2-91ac-22d82a385685)

-## Return flow target temperature / return flow heating curve
+## Return flow target temperature, Return flow heating curve

 The heating (heat producer) measures the outside temperature via a sensor and uses the supply flow heating curve to calculate a target supply flow temperature for each heating group.
 Depending on this target supply flow temperature, the target return flow temperature is determined by calculating the return flow heating curve.